MIC-1

-The MIC-1 is a processor architecture invented by Andrew S. Tanenbaum to use as a simple but complete example in his teaching book Structured Computer Organization.
+The MIC-1 is a CPU architecture invented by Andrew S. Tanenbaum to use as a simple but complete example in his teaching book Structured Computer Organization.

 It consists of a very simple control unit that runs microcode from a 512-words store.

 The Micro-Assembly Language (MAL) is engineered to allow simple writing of an IJVM interpreter, and the source code for such an interpreter can be found in the book.

 Hardware

 Data path

 The data path is the core of the MIC-1.
 It contains 32-bit registers, buses, an ALU and a shifter.

 Buses

 There are 2 main buses of 32 lines (or 32 bits) each: